English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Introduction

 \section{Introduction}

-Zero-shot cross-lingual transfer involves training a language-encoding model on task data in one language, and evaluating the tuned model on the same task in other languages.
-This format evaluates the extent to which task-specific knowledge learned in one language generalizes across languages.
-Transformer models such as mBERT \citep{devlin2019bert}, XLM \citep{lample2019cross} and XLM-R \citep{conneau2019xlmr} that have been pretrained with a masked language modeling (MLM) objective on large corpora of multilingual data have shown remarkably strong results on zero-shot cross-lingual transfer, and show promise as a way of facilitating the construction of massively multilingual language technologies.
+Zero-shot cross-lingual transfer involves training a model on task data in one set of languages (or language pairs, in the case of translation) and evaluating the model on the same task in unseen languages (or pairs).
+In the context of natural language understanding tasks, this is generally done using a pretrained multilingual language-encoding model such as mBERT \citep{devlin2019bert}, XLM \citep{lample2019cross} or XLM-R \citep{conneau2019xlmr} that has been pretrained with a masked language modeling (MLM) objective on large corpora of multilingual data, fine-tune it on task data in one language, and evaluate the tuned model on the same task in other languages.

-Intermediate-task training \citep[STILTs;][]{Phang2018SentenceEO} is the simple strategy of fine-tuning a pretrained model on a data-rich \textit{intermediate} task, ideally related to the target task, before fine-tuning a second time on the downstream target task.
-Despite its simplicity, this two-phase training setup has been shown to be beneficial across a range of Transformer models and tasks \citep{wang2019sesame,pruksachatkun2020intermediate}, at least with English intermediate and target tasks.
+Intermediate-task training \citep[STILTs;][]{Phang2018SentenceEO} consists of fine-tuning a pretrained model on a data-rich \textit{intermediate} task, before fine-tuning a second time on the target task.
+Despite its simplicity, this two-phase training setup has been shown to be helpful across a range of Transformer models and target tasks \citep{wang2019sesame,pruksachatkun2020intermediate}, at least within English settings.

-In this work, we investigate whether intermediate training on English language tasks can also improve performance in a zero-shot cross-lingual transfer setting.
-Starting with a pretrained multilingual language encoder, we perform intermediate-task training on one or more English language tasks, then fine-tune on the target task in English, and finally evaluate zero-shot on the same task in other languages.
+In this work, we propose to use intermediate training on English tasks to improve zero-shot cross-lingual transfer performance.
+Starting with a pretrained multilingual language encoder, we perform intermediate-task training on one or more English tasks, then fine-tune on the target task in English, and finally evaluate zero-shot on the same task in other languages.

-Intermediate-task training on English data introduces a potential issue: we train the pretrained multilingual model extensively on only English data before attempting to use it on non-English target task data, leaving open the possibility that the model will lose the knowledge of other languages that it acquired during pretraining \citep{Kirkpatrick2017,yogatama2019learning}.
-To attempt to mitigate this, we experiment with mixing in multilingual MLM training updates during the intermediate-task training.
+Intermediate-task training on English data introduces a potential issue: We train the pretrained multilingual model extensively on only English data before evaluating it on non-English target task data, potentially causing the model to lose the knowledge of the other languages that was acquired during pretraining \citep{Kirkpatrick2017,yogatama2019learning}.
+To mitigate this issue, we experiment with mixing in multilingual MLM training updates during the intermediate-task training.
+In the same vein, we also conduct a case study where we machine-translate intermediate task data from English into three other languages (German, Russian and Swahili) to investigate whether intermediate training on these languages improves target task performance in the same languages.